British Car Brands

 MEV Logo

-The brand’s abbreviation is formed from the name of the company Mills Extreme Vehicles, located in Mansfield (UK).
-The company was founded in 2003 and produces Replicar and Exocet cars.
+The brand’s abbreviation comes from Mills Extreme Vehicles in Mansfield (UK).
+Founded in 2003, the company produces Replica and Exocet cars.

 MK